TITLE 77: PUBLIC HEALTH

 "Local Health Authority" − The health authority (i.e., full-time official health department, as recognized by the Department) having jurisdiction over a particular area, including city, village, township and county boards of health and health departments and the responsible executive officers of those boards, or any person legally authorized to act for the local health authority.
 In areas without a health department recognized by the Department, the local health authority shall be the Department.

-"Medical Record" – A written or electronic account of a patient's medical history, current illness, diagnosis, details of treatments, chronological progress notes, and discharge recommendations.
+"Medical Record" – A written or electronic account including a patient's medical history, current illness, diagnosis, details of treatments, chronological progress notes, laboratory testing, medical imaging tests, and discharge recommendations.

 "Monitoring" – The practice of watching, checking or documenting medical findings of potential contacts for the development or non-development of an infection or illness.
-Monitoring may also include the institution of community-level social distancing measures designed to reduce potential exposure and unknowing transmission of infection to others.
-Community-level social distancing monitoring measures may include, but are not limited to, reporting of geographic location for a period of time, restricted use of public transportation, recommended or mandatory mask use, temperature screening prior to entering public buildings or attending public gatherings.
+Monitoring may also include the institution of community-level physical distancing measures designed to reduce potential exposure and unknowing transmission of infection to others.
+Monitoring measures may include, but are not limited to, reporting of geographic location for a period of time, restricted use of public transportation, recommended or mandatory mask use, temperature and/or other symptoms screening prior to entering public buildings or attending public gatherings.